Preservation-Workbench/pwlinux_deps/README.md

-Scripts to create portable dependency bundles for PWLinux
+Scripts to create dependency bundles for PWLinux